Made in Abyss is a tale of a journey to the land of no return.

 It's exciting, dreadful, weird, breathtaking and totally unpredictable.
 I mean, you get the general idea and know where it's supposed to take you eventually (although I strongly suspect it's going to be more of a way-point than the finish line) but have you the foggiest what's going to jump in your face when you turn the next page?
 Not a chance.

 Anything can happen to anyone, all bets are off, no happy endings are guaranteed (neither are bad ones, for that matter).
-Have you ever been afraid to turn a page but unable not to?
+Have you ever been too afraid to turn a page but unable not to?
 You will have this pleasure.

 That is something you should be aware of before entering the Abyss - this is not a lighthearted story.
 I've seen this manga being described as a cross between Ichigo Mashimaro and Berserk and this analogy might just have grasped the gist of it.
 As the story progresses it grows darker, more disturbing and ominous.
 It is the main reason I only give it 9 points - sometimes reading Made in Abyss is frustrating and pretty painful.
 Still, if that is something you can stomach you're in for an experience well worth your while.

 Made in Abyss is an outstanding work of art by any standard.
-Cute and gritty, vivid and gloomy, delicate and overwhelming, heart-warming and spine-chilling - it'll sweep your off your feet and drag you down into the world of sinister beauty you'll never forget.
+Cute and gritty, vivid and gloomy, delicate and overwhelming, heart-warming and spine-chilling - it'll sweep you off your feet and drag you down into the world of sinister beauty you'll never forget.